dsccommunity/SqlServerDsc/tests/Integration/README.md

 # Integration tests for SqlServerDsc

+## Debugging

+There is a build worker that runs on the service Appveyor.
+Appveyor allows you to use RDP to access the build worker which can be helpful when debugging integration test.

+What images is used, what SQL Server version that is installed, and what integration tests is run is controlled by the file `appveyor.yml` in the project folder.

+For debug purpose every contributor is allowed to change the file `appveyor.yml` on a PR for debug purpose.
+But before a PR will be merged the file `appveyor.yml` must be reverted so that is looks like it does on the **main** branch (unless an issue is being fixed or a maintainer says otherwise).

+On each build run Appveyor outputs the IP address, account, and password for the connection.
+This information is at the top of each builds output log and can be found here: https://ci.appveyor.com/project/dsccommunity/sqlserverdsc

+By default the build worker is terminated once the build finishes, to keep the build worker online after the build finishes uncomment the line in `appveyor.yml`.
+The build worker will always be terminated after 60 minutes which is the run time open source projects gets.

+## Depends On

 For it to be easier to write integration tests for a resource that depends on other resources, this will list the run order of the integration tests that keep their configuration on the AppVeyor build worker.
 For example, the integration